-The Low-bandwidth mode checkbox will only be visible if you are using Google Chrome.
+The Low-bandwidth mode checkbox will only be visible if you are using a web browser that supports WebRTC mode.

 Standard Sign In

 - 1. Enter your username and password in the fields provided.
 (This information should be provided to you by your Orchid Fusion VMS Administrator.) - 2.
 If the Low-bandwidth mode checkbox appears, you may choose to run in Low-bandwidth mode. - a.
 Mark the box if you want to run in Low-bandwidth mode.